 During this time, I became interested in Vermont politics and government.
 At Johnson, longtime professor and State Senator Bill Doyle encouraged me to get involved in public service.
 These experiences, and an appreciation for the Vermonters and institutions that helped me through challenging times, inspired me to run for office.

 Prior to serving in elected office, I was a policy adviser to the State Treasurer, and worked in the legislative branch as Chief of Staff to the Speaker of the Vermont House.
-Since 2016 my year round career has been at the Treasurer’s Office, where I run a series of financial education programs.
-I am a proud union member (VSEA).
+Since 2016 my year round career has been at the Treasurer’s Office, where I manage a series of financial literacy programs.

 In 2016, I was elected by voters in Essex Junction’s 8-2 district to serve in the Vermont House of Representatives.
-I was re-elected in 2018 and am in the midst of my second term.
-I am passionate about community service and giving back to Vermont.
-During the legislative session, I serve on the House Education Committee.
-I also serve as a Trustee of the Vermont State Colleges Board of Trustees.
+I was re-elected in 2018.
+In early 2020, I announced my candidacy for Chittenden State Senate.
+While I was not successful in this contest, I remain passionate about community service and giving back to Vermont.
+I serve as a Trustee of the Vermont State Colleges Board of Trustees.
 I am a Justice of the Peace and a member of the Essex Board of Civil Authority.
 I also volunteer as a member of the Vermont Jump$tart Coalition Board of Directors and as a member of the Essex Community Historical Society.

 My spouse, Candace Morgan, is my best friend.
 We live in Essex Junction, where we enjoy spending time with our books, records, and friends.